StackVista/stackstate-docs/stackpacks/integrations/scom.md

 - Agent V2 pushes [retrieved data](#data-retrieved) to StackState.
 - StackState translates incoming SCOM topology data into components and relations.
 Incoming events are used to determine component health state and publish SCOM alerts in StackState.

-#### When to use the SCOM PowerShell integration (BETA)
+#### Pros and cons of PowerShell integration

-The SCOM PowerShell integration retrieves all topology data quickly and without placing any strain on your SCOM system.
+The PowerShell integration retrieves all SCOM topology data quickly without placing strain on your SCOM system.
 This means that there is no limit on the size of topology that can be retrieved.

-Note that the PowerShell scripts must be run by an instance of StackState Agent V2 installed on the same box as SCOM.
-The PowerShell scripts will always retrieve all topology data from SCOM, this might be undesirable or confusing when viewed in StackState.
+The PowerShell integration scripts must be run by an instance of StackState Agent V2 installed on the same box as SCOM and will always retrieve all topology data from SCOM, this might be undesirable or confusing when viewed in StackState.
 If you would like to specify the SCOM classes retrieved or need to run the integration from a StackState Agent installed in another location, you should use the SCOM API integration.

 {% endtab %}
 {% endtabs %}